cwcowell/instakarma/test_plans/demo.md

     @jean --

-But as you can see, you can't karma way from people.
+But as you can see, you can't take karma way from your coworkers.

-You can give karma to non-people, such as a place, a product, or a technology, or anything, really.
+You can give karma to people who aren't Slack users, or things that aren't people, like a place, a product, or a technology, or anything, really.

     pie++

 If the thing contains a space, use a hyphen instead.

-    the-beatles++
+    brighton-and-hove-albion-football-club++

 We saw that you can't take karma away from people, but you can take it away from things...

     cilantro--

-Or if I'm having a rough time figuring out a programming problem, I can let the world know

-    javascript--
+    the-entire-ruby-ecosystem--

 So those are the main operations.